hk-dev13/doc-envoyou/docs/api/authentication.md

 ## Authentication Scheme

-EnvoyOU uses a combination of JWT (JSON Web Token) and API Key for authentication:
+Envoyou uses a combination of JWT (JSON Web Token) and API Key for authentication:

 - **JWT**: For user authentication (login/register)
   - Access Token: Valid for 15 minutes